Cortex-M Exception Handling (Part 2)

 In the epilogue of the called function, it is then possible to return to the caller by storing back into PC the value stored into LR at the time of the call.
 This can be done, for instance, by means of a branch and exchange instruction BX, using LR as argument.
 Hence, once again this aspect of the exception entry sequence has been architected to permit any AAPCS-compliant function to be used directly as an exception handler.

 The information provided by the EXC_RETURN value allows the processor to locate the stack frame to be restored, interpret it in the right way, and bring back the processor to the execution mode in effect when the exception was accepted.
-To this purpose, as shown in Table 1, the 5 low-order bits of the EXC_RETURN value encode:
+To this purpose, as shown in Table 1, the 5 low-order bits of the EXC_RETURN value encode:- whether the processor is using the main (MSP) or process stack pointer (PSP);

-• whether the saved stack frame is basic (not including room for the floating-point context) or extended (including it);
+- whether the saved stack frame is basic (not including room for the floating-point context) or extended (including it);

-• the current processor execution mode (thread or handler mode).
+- the current processor execution mode (thread or handler mode).

 The remaining bits, namely, bits 27 down to 5, are unused at this time.
 They all read as one currently, but software must preserve their value when writing.
 It should be noted that the processor analyzes the value being loaded into PC and possibly interprets it as a EXC_RETURN value only in specific cases, better detailed in the Cortex-M architectural documentation and associated with exception handler epilogues.

-3. Possibly switch to handler execution mode, if the processor was executing in thread mode when the exception was accepted.
+In other cases, for instance when PC is loaded while the processor is in thread mode (and hence, no exception handler can possibly be active), the value is taken literally, as a memory address.
+To avoid improper behavior if an EXC_RETURN value is mistakenly loaded into PC in these cases, the hardware protects address range 0xF0000000–0xFFFFFFFF against instruction execution. - Possibly switch to handler execution mode, if the processor was executing in thread mode when the exception was accepted.
 A notable deviation from this general rule is the reset exception, which is handled in thread mode instead.
 Associated to the execution mode switch, the processor may also transition to use a new stack.
 In fact, as mentioned previously, handler mode execution always makes use of MSP, whereas thread mode execution may use either MSP or PSP, depending on processor configuration.
 Upon reset, execution starts in thread mode and the processor is automatically configured to use MSP.

 Additional operations performed by the processor, neither shown in the figure above, nor further discussed here, include storing the exception number of the exception just accepted in the IPSR sub-register—that is part of the xPSR register—and updating several System Control Space (SCS) registers to reflect exception acceptance.
 Yet another action is that accepting an exception clears the local per-core state of any pending synchronization instructions, namely, LDREX and STREX.
 Therefore, any synchronization procedure using those instruction that was pending upon exception entry will need to be repeated after execution resumes.
-This topic is extremely important for proper inter-core synchronization in multicore systems.
+This topic is extremely important for proper inter-core synchronization in multicore systems. - The very last action performed by the processor upon exception entry is to retrieve the target PC—that is, the entry point of the exception handler—from the vector table and jump to it.

 The vector table is a very simple, memory-resident data structure and consists of an array of 32-bit integers, holding memory addresses called vectors.
 More specifically, the i-th entry of the table holds the entry point of the handler for exception number i.
 No ambiguity can arise from this assignment because exception numbers are fixed and, unlike priorities, uniquely identify each exception.